Do´s and Don’ts in a Host Family

 Go into private rooms: Don’t just go into the bedroom of your host parents or in any other room you should not be.
-Even if you’re living together know, it´s important to respect the privacy of the other person.
+Even if you’re living together now, it´s important to respect the privacy of the other person.

 - Take food that is lying around: Don’t just take anything out of the refrigerator, ask first.
 You´re still a guest in their house, but if the host family says you can take everything that you want it´s fine.
-Most families will have a snack bowl or something else ready for you, where you can take something from if you are to hungry to make it until dinner.
+Most families will have a snack bowl or something else ready for you, where you can take something from if you are too hungry to make it until dinner.

 - Be too picky: Especially with the food.
-Don´t be afraid to try something, you can still say you don´t like it afterwards.
-Be open minded about the common food in Ireland and about the customs and culture of Ireland.
+Don´t be afraid to try something.
+You can still say you don´t like it afterwards.
+Be open-minded about the common food in Ireland and about the customs and culture of Ireland.

-- Be embarrassed to use the language: Try to speak as much as you can with your host family, even if you don’t the the language that good.
+- Be embarrassed to use the language: Try to speak as much as you can with your host family, even if you don’t know the language that well.
 You’re here to improve your skills, so don’t be afraid to make mistakes.
 The host family will help you to improve or correct you.
 It´s like a free English course for you, so make the best out of it.

 - Have unrealistic expectations: Your life in a host family won’t be like a stay in a hotel.
 Maybe your room isn’t that big or you don’t have a three-course menu every evening, but potatoes 5 times a week, so you have to be ready for some changes and the motivation to adapt yourself to it.